The computer science curriculum is designed to prepare students to enter the rapidly expanding field of computing.

 Program Educational Objectives

-The Program Educational Objectives of the BS in Computer Science program describe what the program’s graduates are expected to attain within a few years of graduation:
+The Program Educational Objectives of the Bachelor of Science in Computer Science program describe what the program’s graduates are expected to attain within a few years of graduation:

-- Graduates will use computer science principles to identify and solve emerging technological and societal problems.
+- Graduates continue using computer science principles to identify and solve emerging technological and societal problems, in an ethical and responsible manner.

-- Graduates who choose to enter the workforce will become technological leaders and innovators in their fields.
+- Graduates who choose to enter the workforce will become effective leaders and innovators contributing through their influence on their teams, organizations and professional fields.

 - Graduates who choose to pursue advanced degrees will gain admission to and succeed in prestigious graduate programs.

-- Graduates will engage in life-long learning to adapt to new technologies, tools, and methodologies needed to respond to a changing world.
+- Graduates continue engaging in life-long learning to adapt to new technologies, tools and methodologies needed to respond to a changing world.

 This program is approved to be offered at the Texas A&M University at Galveston campus.